Kristina01111000/Drws_site/README.md

-- ask about lesson chats, still want them? if yes we should have a master list of chats that people can go to to chat, won't be able to block them out to just people who have taken that lesson already
 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - Think about colors to see if it can look less old fashioned, think about modern colors
 - Switch the video in course to growing holistically channel